typestack/routing-controllers/README.md

 ### Don't forget to load your middlewares and error handlers

-Middlewares and error handlers should be loaded globally the same way as controllers, before you bootstrap the app:
+Middlewares and error handlers should be loaded globally the same way as controllers, before app bootstrap:

 ```typescript
 import {createServer} from "routing-controllers";